ApolloStudios0/ExternalSupportTools/README.md

-# PremierEPOS External Tools
+# External Tools

-External support tools, used by Premier EPOS for the backing up and installation of new EPOS systems.
+External support tools, used for the backing up and installation of new EPOS systems.

 ## Installation